khanna91/astro-cache/README.md

 result will be placed in the cache with ttl of seconds passed as second argument.

 #### Retrieve & Delete
-If you need to retrieve an item from the cache and then delete the item, you may use the pull method.
+If you need to retrieve an item from the cache and then delete the item, you may use the pop method.
 Like the get method, null will be returned if the item does not exist in the cache:

 ```
-const value = async cache.pull('key');
+const value = async cache.pop('key');
 ```

 #### Retrive fields associated with particular key